Alikha-12/Alikha/README.md

 - 🌱 I’m currently taking **Python class**

-- ⚡ This is my coding journey with my American instructor
+- ⚡ This is my coding journey with my American instructor and apparently some random tutorial

 <p align="left">
 </p>